 How to Make Borscht

 Here is a quick rundown of how to make borscht.
-Also there is a video below.
+Full recipe card with a video is located below.
+It’s actually very easy to make and anyone can do it!

 Prep veggies: You want to start with cabbage first because it takes the longest time to cook.
 While it is cooking, you can prep other vegetables.

 Cook cabbage in broth with bay leaves and peppercorns for 20 minutes after bringing to a boil.
-Chop beets, potatoes, carrots and onion in the meanwhile.
+Cut beets, potatoes, carrots and onion in the meanwhile.

-Saute onion and carrots in a bit of olive oil until translucent, about 5 minutes.
-This makes onion flavorful making entire borscht recipe more delicious.
+Saute onion and carrots in a bit of olive oil until translucent, about 5 minutes on medium-high heat.

+Then add raw beets and a bit more oil, cook for another 5 minutes.
+It’s called “zazharka”.
+This makes the borscht recipe have deeper flavor.
 Do not skip.

-Then add beets and a bit more oil, cook for another 5 minutes.

 Transfer sauteed veggies to the pot along with potatoes, tomato paste and salt.
 Cook covered for 20 minutes.
 In the meantime, prep garlic, dill and other seasonings.

-How to Peel and Cut Beets and Other Veggies
+How to Peel and Cut Vegetables for Borscht

 - Beets: Peel beets with a regular vegetable peeler and cut into thick matchsticks.
-You can also grate beets on a boxed grater or in a food processor.
+You can also grate raw beets on a box grater or in a food processor.
 If you have fresh beets, you can also chop some beet greens and add to the soup.
-Beetroot stains your hands and cutting board however I do not appreciate the waste of disposable gloves.
-Instead, rub your hands and cutting board with a slice of lemon.
-Amazing!

-- Potatoes: Cube potatoes into small pieces to soak up more of the soup flavor.
-Cover them in a bowl with cold water to prevent from browning while they are waiting their turn.
+- Potatoes: Cube potatoes into small-medium pieces to soak up more of the soup flavor.

 - Onion and carrots: Dice the onion like for frying, a mirepoix size.
 And carrots into small rounds and wider part into half moons.

-- Beef bones (my fave): If you choose to add meat, make broth with ribs, soup bones or any cut of meat with a bit of fat first.
-Cover with cold water, bring to a boil and simmer for about an hour, skimming foam occasionally.
-After beef borscht is ready, remove meat, separate from bones and discard bones, finely chop and return meat to the pot.
+- Beef bones with meat (my favorite): If you choose to add meat to borscht, first make the broth.
+Cover about 2 pounds of beef with cold water, bring to a boil and simmer for about an hour, skimming foam occasionally.
+After soup is ready, remove meat, separate from bones and discard bones, chop and return meat to the pot.

-Ukrainians like to serve it warm, with a dollop of sour cream and sprinkle of fresh dill in bowl, slices of home cured pork belly (salo), pampushky or rye bread and fresh garlic on a side.
-But on a hot summer day, cold borscht is just as delicious.
+Ukrainians like to serve it hot, with a dollop of sour cream and sprinkle of fresh dill in bowl, slices of home cured pork belly (salo), pampushky or rye bread and fresh garlic on a side.
+But on a hot summer day, cold borscht is just as delicious!

-Sourdough bread would be great for serving with borscht as well!
+Sourdough bread would be great for serving as well!
 I toast it to resemble freshly baked Ukrainian bread.
-Nothing compares to pampushky traditionally served with borscht though.

 More dill: I add dill to the pot and then to individual bowls.
 There is no such thing as too much garlic and dill, almost never.
 I’m such Ukrainian at heart.

-The best borscht is like a good bottle of wine, it gets better with time.
+The best borscht is like a good bottle of wine, it gets better with time and tastes better next day.
 Therefore, I always make a very large pot and we eat it for days or freeze.

 Equipment